Philadelphia's Burqa Crisis

 This survey of Philadelphia's crisis prompts several reflections: First, almost any Western city at any time could have Philadelphia's problems.
 Second, this is deadly serious issue, involving violent robberies, rapes, and murders.
 Third, as full-body Islamic covers spread, criminals increasingly depend on them.
 Fourth, government workers need to surmount their timidity and apply normal procedures even to those wearing full-body covers, even in liquor shops, airports, and elementary schools.
 Finally, this problem has an obvious solution: ban the niqab and burqa in public places, as the national governments in France and Belgium have recently done.

 Jan.
-2, 2014 update: Now 15 robberies in 7 years: Two teenagers, 15 and 17, dressed in burqas, pulled a gun on Joe Galiano in his store, Suburban Armory, a gun shop outside of Philadelphia.
+2, 2014 update: Now it's 15 robberies in 7 years.
+Two teenagers, 15 and 17, dressed in burqas, pulled a gun on Joe Galiano in his store, Suburban Armory, a gun shop outside of Philadelphia.
 Galiano, who carries.45-caliber pistol on his hip, fired at the would-be robbers, prompting them to flee the store.
 As the Philadelphia Inquirer account puts it, "One hopped onto a SEPTA bus and tried unsuccessfully to hide in the back, the other was apprehended behind a trolley stop.
 Muslim clothing and other evidence was found between the scene and the trolley stop. … Charges pending include robbery, possession of an instrument of crime and drug possession."